top of page

 • Results don’t define your worth.

-When your mindset is rooted in God’s truth, selling becomes a form of worship and stewardship, not striving.
+When your mindset is rooted in Truth, selling becomes a form of worship and stewardship, not striving.

 Raina | Biblical Mindset Discipleship Coach AKA The Fun Money Coach